cairis-platform/cairis/docs/io.rst

    :alt: export model form

 To export a model, select the System / Export Model option.
 Exporting the current model renders the current CAIRIS database you are working with as a CAIRIS XML model (conforming to cairis_model.dtd).
-You can also export a selected architectural pattern, or a GRL model for a selected environment and task; this GRL can be imported into jUCMNav.
+You can also export a selected architectural pattern, the security patterns currently loaded into CAIRIS, or a GRL model for a selected environment and task; this GRL can be imported into jUCMNav.

 Like cimport.py, there is also a command line export script - cexport.py